kallehed/compiler-dodecahedron/README.md

 - Should every AST node have a source reference, like, char range?
 Yes

 TODO: Don't allow nested functions, right now: bad behaviour.
+TODO: Better errors, be able to show 2 locations (use when bad delimiters, also when no return)
+TOOD: maybe use Default more, but doesn't work when you can't default all the fields (can't default some iterator)

 # How to run the things:
 Compile when change: